giannetti/TEI-Close-Reading/readme.md

 Next, go to the images folder and open a page of correspondence that has been assigned to you (you will decide these assignments in your groups) and place this window to the other side of you screen.
 You may need to zoom in or out to get your page to a size that you can read comfortably.

-If you look at your *blank* document you'll see a little bit of computer code (XML) at the top and bottom of your page.  **This is important, so please do not delete it.**
+If you look at your *blank* .xml document you'll see a little bit of computer code (XML) at the top and bottom of your page.  **This is important, so please do not delete it.**

 The last lines will be
 <code>&lt;/body&gt;&lt;/text&gt;&lt;/TEI&gt;&lt;/teiCorpus&gt;</code>.
 Everything you write today should be just above <code>&lt;/body&gt;</code>.

 ## Transcribing Your Pages

-The first thing you will need is go to the tag

-<code>&lt;biblScope&gt;1&lt;/biblScope&gt;</code>

-and replace the number one (1) with the page number you are transcribing.
+Look for the comments, denoted by `<!-- -->`, in your document.
+They contain instructions on how to complete the TEI XML elements.

-Next, you will need to *very carefully* transcribe your page of text from the image into your document.
-Make sure you do not make any changes to the text, even if you think they author has used poor grammar or misspelled a word.
+In addition to supplying any requested values in the `teiHeader` element, you will need to *very carefully* transcribe your page of text from the image into the `/teiCorpus/TEI/text/body` element.
+Make sure you do not make any changes to the text, even if you think the author has used poor grammar or misspelled a word.

 **The only exception is if a word is hyphenated because it is split at a line break.
 In this case, you can just type the word as normal, without the hyphen.**

-Remember, you are using Notepad, and will therefore not have a spell check function, so be very, very careful in your typing.
+Remember, you are using a plain text editor, and will therefore not have a spell check function, so be very, very careful in your typing.
 If your page begins or ends mid-sentence, that is fine.
 Simply begin and end where the page does.

 **Once you have completed your transcription, look away from your computer for 30-45 seconds.
 Staring into the distance every 10-20 minutes will keep your eyes from straining.
 Also, shake out your hands at the wrists, to prevent repetitive stress injuries to your fingers**.

-You are now going to \*encode\* or \*mark-up\* your text.

 You do not need to worry about line breaks but should start every new paragraph (or heading) with a <code>&lt;p&gt;</code> and end every paragraph (or heading) with a <code>&lt;/p&gt;</code>.

-Once you have completed your transcription, look away from your computer for 30-45 seconds.
-Staring into the distance every 10-20 minutes will keep your eyes from straining.
-Also, shake out your hands at the wrists, to prevent repetitive stress injuries to your fingers.

-### Encoding Your Transcription ###
+## Encoding Your Transcription

 You are now going to *encode* or *mark-up* your text.